Thailand starts stricter COVID-19 shutdown, but experts say not enough

 “We confirm that no chartered flights from Indian millionaires have sought permission from the CAAT to come to Thailand,” it said in a statement over the weekend.

-Reporting by Panarat Thepgumpanat, Chayut Setboonsarng, Panu Wongcha-um and Jiraporn KuhakanEditing by Ed Davies and Himani Sarkar
+Reporting by Panarat Thepgumpanat, Chayut Setboonsarng, Panu Wongcha-um and Jiraporn KuhakanEditing by Ed Davies, Himani Sarkar and Toby Chopra

 Our Standards: The Thomson Reuters Trust Principles.